-When we feel apprehensive about something, especially something unpleasant, we tend to look for any excuse to keep us from having to do that certain thing.
+When we feel apprehensive about something, especially something unpleasant, we tend to look for any excuse to keep us from having to do that particular thing.

-If you are feeling apprehensive about filing for divorce it may be that you are convincing yourself not to because you do not have the requisite amount of confidence in your ability to testify in front of a judge.
+Suppose you are feeling apprehensive about filing for Divorce.
+In that case, it may be that you are convincing yourself not to because you do not have the requisite amount of confidence in your ability to testify in front of a judge.

-Whether it’s because you’ve seen too many movies where slick talking lawyers confuse and befuddle opposing clients into admitting things that are not true, or because talking about your private matters in front of a room full of strangers can be intimidating I have heard a number of concerns from people in similar positions as you as to why they do not want to move forward with a divorce.
+Whether it's because you've seen too many movies where slick-talking lawyers confuse and befuddle opposing clients into admitting things that are not true, or because talking about your private matters in front of a room full of strangers can be intimidating, I have heard several concerns from people in similar positions as you as to why they do not want to move forward with a divorce.

-While I would never question or belittle a person’s fears, the fact is that it is extremely unlikely that your case will see the inside of a courtroom.
-The vast majority of divorce cases in Texas settle before a temporary orders hearing or trial is necessary.
-So it’s very possible that your worst fears about your divorce never even come close to fruition.
+While I would never question or belittle a person's fears, the fact is that it is doubtful that your case will see the inside of a courtroom.
+The vast majority of divorce cases in Texas settle before a temporary orders hearing, or trial is necessary.
+So it's possible that your worst fears about your Divorce never even come close to fruition.

 Preparation is key

-Testifying in a contested divorce hearing is not something that you should do without first preparing thoroughly.
-This means knowing what the questions are going to be ahead of time from your attorney and working with your attorney to anticipate what questions you are likely to receive from opposing counsel.
+Testifying in a contested divorce hearing is not something you should do without first preparing thoroughly.
+This means knowing what the questions will be ahead of time from your attorney and working with your attorney to anticipate what questions you are likely to receive from opposing counsel.

-In many cases your testimony revolves around specific events that occurred and in this regard dates matter.
-Working with your attorney to create a timeline of when and where something occurred in your case can be very helpful to you when it comes to recalling and testifying to that information on the witness stand.
+In many cases, your testimony revolves around specific events that occurred, and in this regard, dates matter.
+Working with your attorney to create a timeline of when and where something happened in your case can be very helpful to you when it comes to recalling and testifying to that information on the witness stand.

-Going over something over and over again, as if you were studying for a final exam, can be a great help especially if you are feeling nervous about giving testimony.
+Going over something repeatedly, as if you were studying for a final exam, can be a great help, especially if you are feeling nervous about giving testimony.

-This may seem like a no-brainer but in the heat of a hearing or trial your mind may be in so many different places at once that the actual question flies right past you.
-Since you are going to be at least a little jittery on the witness stand you should pay especially close attention to the question being asked of you.
+This may seem like a no-brainer, but in the heart of a hearing or trial, your mind may be in so many different places at once that the actual question flies right past you.
+Since you will be at least a little jittery on the witness stand, you should pay incredibly close attention to the question being asked of you.

-If the question does not make sense ask the attorney who asked the question to please ask it again or rephrase it.
-Lawyers ask bad questions all the time- nobody is perfect.
-The attorney will not take offense to being asked to rephrase the question.
+If the question does not make sense, ask the attorney who asked the question to request it again or rephrase it.
+Lawyers ask wrong questions all the time- nobody is perfect.
+The attorney will not take offense to be asked to rephrase the question.

-One you take a moment to decide whether or not you understand the question, think about whether or not you know the answer to it.
-If the question asks something that you do not know the answer to you can say a simple “I don’t know,” or “I don’t remember”.
+Once you take a moment to decide whether or not you understand the question, think about whether or not you know the answer to it.
+If the question asks something that you do not know the answer to, you can say a simple "I don't know" or "I don't remember."

-Nobody expects you to remember or recall every bit of information connected to your divorce.
-It is much better to be honest and say you don’t know rather than to assume an answer or guess at an answer.
+Nobody expects you to remember or recall every bit of information connected to your Divorce.
+It is much better to be honest, and say you don't know rather than assume an answer or guess.

-Of course, if you do know the answer to a question that is asked you can state your response simply and succinctly.
-No need to use big words or to try and sound more formal than you would in normal conversation.
-Be civil and respectful in answering a question but there is no need to use the Queen’s English when testifying.
+Of course, if you know the answer to a question, you can state your response succinctly.
+There is no need to use big words or sound more formal than you would in everyday conversation.
+Be civil and respectful in answering a question, but there is no need to use the Queen's English when testifying.

 Succinct is the name of the game- do not provide detail when none is asked

 One of the biggest mistakes that I have seen clients make while on the witness stand is to give too much detail in their responses to a question.
-This is an especially big mistake when it comes to answering questions from the opposing attorney.
+This is a huge mistake when answering questions from the opposing attorney.

-If a question can be answered using a one word answer (especially when the question is coming from opposing counsel) I recommend to clients that they seek to do so.
-“Yes” and “No” are valid answers and unless the questioner asks for more than just that response you are not obligated to elaborate.
+If a question can be answered using a one-word answer (especially when it comes from opposing counsel), I recommend that clients seek to do so.
+"Yes" and "No" are valid answers, and unless the questioner asks for more than just that response, you are not obligated to elaborate.

 Listen to the question being asked, make sure you understand the question, and then respond if you know the answer.
 Nothing complicated about that.